odysseyindia/odyssey-tours/content/english/tim/itineraries/the-three-big-cats/_index.md

         url: /destinations/india/states/rajasthan/cities/bera/
         title: Bera
         content: >-
-          This morning, you drive through the hills of southern Rajasthan, visiting the beautiful complex of marble temples at Ranakpur, en route to Bera.
+          This morning, you drive through the hills of southern Rajasthan to Bera.
 A region of dramatic rocky outcrops and small lakes, bordered by the Aravalli Hills to the east, this land is home to the Rabari shepherds, and is a major bastion of the Indian leopard.

           This is a great base for getting to know rural India, and for wonderful wildlife spotting, from leopards to a vast array of migratory birds, as well as crocodiles and turtles.
+      - type: excursion
+        url: >-
+          /destinations/india/states/rajasthan/cities/bera/excursions/morning-and-evening-leopard-safaris/
+        title: Evening leopard safari
+        content: >-
+          The region around Bera is a beautiful combination of semi-desert countryside with dunes and ravines and beautiful large granite hill formations.
+This is the natural habitat for Indian leopards, and your host at Bera is a keen leopard watcher.

+          You can enjoy a thrilling safari in the late afternoon to try and get a glimpse of this elusive animal.
+        date: ''
+        etd: ''
+        duration: ''
       - type: hotel
         url: >-
           /destinations/india/states/rajasthan/cities/bera/hotels/bera-safari-lodge/